Sunday, October 15, 2017

 I believe it was the hunger for righteousness that led Nicodemus to seek Jesus at night in John Chapter 3.

-This same hunger drove the rich young ruler to run and at fall at Jesus feet, asking Jesus how a man can find eternal life in Mark 10:17.
+This same hunger drove the rich young ruler to run and fall at Jesus feet, asking Jesus how a man can find eternal life in Mark 10:17.
 The interesting point here is that although he had been trying to follow the 10 commandments all his life, his hunger had not truly been satisfied.

 I also believe it was this same realization of unholiness that led Peter to tell Jesus to go away from him in Luke 5:8.